 Jess Glynne (7)

-Lucky seven for Jess as I'll Be There tops the chart.
+Lucky seven for Jess.
 She was off to a flying start when her first two releases hit Number 1 in 2014, when she featured on Clean Bandit's Rather Be and Route 94's My Love.
-She first hot the summit alone the following year with Hold My Hand.
+She first hit the summit alone the following year with Hold My Hand.

 First Number 1: Rather Be (2014)